ahdbasan/ahdbasan/README.md

 <!-- The following Image link is intentionally Inline-Html -->

 > [ahdbasan2@gmail.com](mailto:ahdbasan2@gmail.com)
-> Aspiring to be a Software Architect
+> Aspiring to be a BIM Architect

 _Currently in the Foundations Track_    ---

 ## Who am I?
 **Ahd Abdelrahim Basan.**
-An architect, who used to think blueprints were exclusively for buildings, not algorithms.
+An Architect who once viewed blueprints as purely physical, not digital.
-But life had other plans, and here I am, knee-deep in code.
+Now, with Python programming, I’m pushing the boundaries of BIM and reshaping design possibilities.
 _**Spoiler alert:** I’m loving it!
 Challenging myself in ways I never imagined._

 <details>